 DeskAlerts is an internal communication software system that is installed on your network and on employee devices and allows you to communicate with them using a variety of tools and channels.
 One of these is pop-up messaging which can be sent to your employee screens.
 You can customize the appearance of the pop-up on screen including designing it to match your branding and send messages in a variety of formats.

 In this fast-paced world, it’s extremely important that your organization has a way to quickly reach all employees with critical information.
 Are the current internal communication channels you are using up to the task?
-Get in touch with us to find out how DeskAlerts pop-up messaging software can help you to improve communication in your workplace.
+Get in touch with us to find out how DeskAlerts pop up software can help you to improve communication in your workplace.